|Join us on Facebook:

 If you're ready to volunteer, please click here to get started.
 There are several ways you can help:

-Become a wildlife Rehab Care or Support Steward
+Become a Wildlife Support Steward

-Non wildlife volunteer opportunities
+Non-wildlife volunteer opportunities

-Wildlife Rehab Care and Support Stewards
+Wildlife Support Stewards

-The primary qualifications for Wildlife Care and Support Stewards are:
+The primary qualifications for support stewards are:

 - Have a current tetanus vaccination.

 - Must attend the orientation and basic skills and training class.